vatesfr/xen-orchestra/docs/support.md

 # Support

-You can access our pro support if you subscribe to any of these plans:
+Xen Orchestra will run in a controlled/tested environment thanks to XOA ([Xen Orchestra virtual Appliance](https://xen-orchestra.com/#!/xoa)). **This is the way to get pro support**.
+Any account with a registered XOA can access a [dedicated support panel](https://xen-orchestra.com/#!/member/support).

+XOA is available in multiple plans:

 * Free
 * Starter
 * Enterprise
 * Premium

-Higher tier support plans include faster ticket response times.
+Higher tier support plans include faster ticket response times (and cover more features).
 Paid support plans and response times are based on the plan you have, plans can be [reviewed here](https://xen-orchestra.com/#!/xo-pricing).

 ## Free limited support